lcmen/compartment/README.md

 **What is devdns?**

-> devdns automatically creates DNS records for your running Docker containers, so you can access them as `<container-name>.containers` from your host machine.
+> devdns automatically creates DNS records for your running Docker containers, so you can access them as `<container-name>.container` from your host machine.

 To start it, run: